Swimming at the 2012 Summer Olympics: Qualification

-FINA By-Law BL 9.3.6.4 (swimming) and BL 9.3.7.5.3 (open water) lays out the qualification procedures for the "Swimming" competition at the Olympics.
+FINA By-Law BL 9.3.6.4 lays out the qualification procedures for the "Swimming" competition at the Olympics.
 Each country is allowed to enter up to two swimmers per individual event (provided they qualify), and one entry per relay; and a country may not have more than 26 males and 26 females (52 total) on its team.

-Swimming – individual events
+Individual events

 On 11 November 2010, FINA posted the qualifying times for individual events for the 2012 Olympics.
 The time standards consist of two time standards, an "Olympic Qualifying Time" and an "Olympic invitation time".
 Each country was able to enter up to two swimmers per event, provided both swimmers met the (faster) qualifying time.
 A country was able to enter one swimmer per event that met the invitation standard.
 Any swimmer who met the "qualifying" time was entered in the event for the Games; a swimmer meeting the "invitation" standard was eligible for entry, and their entry was allotted/filled in by ranking.

 If a country has no swimmers meeting either qualifying standard, it may enter one male and one female.
 A country that does not receive an allocation spot but has at least one swimmer who meets a qualifying standard may enter the swimmer with the highest ranking.

-Swimming – relay events
+Relay events

 Each relay event featured 16 teams, composed of: